Earles Meadow Conservation Group

 Trees

 The site contains some fine Oaks a few probably between 100-150 years old, the most special of all being the veteran Oak (English/Sessile hybrid) now fenced off in the Parkland area.
-This tree, probably over 200 years old, has had surgery and bracing over the years and is currently in recovery with its condition being carefully monitored.
+This tree, probably over 200 years old, has had surgery and bracing over the years and is currently being carefully monitored.

 Ash dieback has taken its toll and in 2023 ninety-two trees were felled in the main wooded area.
 Some replanting with native trees has been undertaken by EMCG as well as a project to preserve the current stock of self-seeded saplings.